TootsyRolls/F25_Project/README.md

 Move the sliders up and down to change their values.

 ## Contributors 👥
-* Tony Gian: Implementation of JUnit
+* Tony Gian : Implementation of JUnit
-* Nathan Cheng: Implementation of Ball, UI, Controllers & FXMLs
+* Nathan Cheng : Implementation of Ball, UI, Controllers & FXMLs
-* Michael Klymchuk: Implementation of Data FXML & DataController
+* Michael Klymchuk : Implementation of Data FXML & DataController